Cocktails

 - What does a What The Hell taste like?

-- What The Hell has a flavour profile featuring Citrus, Botanical, Herbal, Lemon.
+- What The Hell has a flavour profile featuring Citrus, Botanical, Herbal, Apricot.
 The exact taste varies depending on the brands and measures used.

 - What food goes well with a What The Hell?

-- What The Hell pairs well with Seafood.
+- What The Hell pairs well with Seafood, Ceviche, Salads.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a What The Hell?

 - The What The Hell has an ABV of approximately 21.3%.
 That's approximately 1.42 US standard drinks.
-A standard serving contains 202 calories, 10.8g sugar, 15.6g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 202 kcal, 10.8g sugar, 15.6g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a What The Hell typically served?